detekt/detekt/docs/pages/documentation/style.md

    Define a whitelist of package names that should be allowed to be imported with wildcard imports.

+**NOTE:** This rule conflicts with `NoWildcardImports` formatting rule.
+Effectively that rule will fail the check regardless of the whitelist configured here.
+Therefore if whitelist is needed `NoWildcardImports` rule should be disabled.

 #### Noncompliant Code:

 ```kotlin